West London derby: Chelsea vs Fulham derby

 The reduced number of encounters saw Chelsea fans develop rivalries with other teams, notably Leeds United, other London clubs such as Tottenham Hotspur and Arsenal.
 Fulham also formed rivalries with other teams from London like Brentford and QPR.
 All these reduced the prominence of the West London Derby.
 That is less true for Fulham fans, with the fact that their nearest neighbours have been more successful ensuring that matches against Chelsea retain a David vs Goliath factor.
 Fulham returned to the top division in 2001, putting the clubs in the same division for the first time since 1983–84.

 On 19 March 2006, Fulham beat Chelsea 1–0 for the first time in 27 years with a goal from Luis Boa Morte.
 The match was marred by controversy and crowd trouble and has arguably rekindled the derby somewhat.
 Chelsea gained revenge for this defeat on 23 September with a 2–0 win at Craven Cottage, in which Frank Lampard struck twice.
 Thankfully, there was little trouble before and after the game, due to appeals for calm from managers and players of both clubs and a much higher than normal police presence, to deter fans from entering the pitch after the game.
 Two of the last games to be played at Stamford Bridge have both been close contests.
 On 30 December 2006, they played out a 2–2 draw, with Carlos Bocanegra getting a late equaliser for Fulham (earlier in the match Moritz Volz had scored the 15,000th goal in Premier League history.
 On 29 September 2007, they settled for a 0–0 draw.
 This draw was Avram Grant's first West London derby in charge of Chelsea and the same for Lawrie Sanchez of Fulham.
 During the 2008–09 season, Chelsea defeated Fulham 3–1 under Guus Hiddink, with goals from Nicolas Anelka, Florent Malouda and Didier Drogba, with Anelka's goal coming after just 51 seconds.
 In the 2009–10 season, Chelsea defeated Fulham at Craven Cottage with a 2–0 win, thanks to goals from Didier Drogba and Nicolas Anelka.
 The win was Carlo Ancelotti's first London derby.
 In the 2011–12 season, both teams drew their home and away fixtures.
 In the 2012–13 season, both sides played out a 0–0 draw at Stamford Bridge, Chelsea won the reverse fixture 3–0 away at Craven Cottage.
 Chelsea won the home clash 2–0 with goals from Oscar and Mikel John Obi on 21 September 2013.
 On 1 March 2013, Chelsea won 3–1 at Craven Cottage with André Schürrle netting a hat-trick for Chelsea.
 Fulham finished in 19th place at the end of the 2013–14 Premier League season and were relegated to the Football League Championship for the 2014–15 season, meaning that the two sides would sit in different divisions again after 13 years in the same division.

-Their latest result was on 20 April 2025 when Chelsea beat Fulham 2–1 at Craven Cottage in a Premier League match.
+Their latest result was Chelsea 3–2 away victory on 24 August 2026 in a Premier League match.